 To speak with someone confidentially, or to receive information and support in a confidential setting, please see the resources listed below:

-Mental Health Counselor, Designated Confidential Resource
+Mental Health Professional, Designated Confidential Resource